Board of directors

 Georges Sylvestre is an Obstetrician/Gynecologist specialized in High-Risk Pregnancies, currently Chairman of OBGYN at Flushing Hospital Medical Center in Queens.
 Georges and his husband David Margolis live in Manhattan, and are the proud fathers of Tristan and Noah, born in 2010 and 2013 via gestational surrogacy.
 Having grown up in France, Canada and Switzerland, the Sylvestre-Margolis boys speak French and English at home, and has traveled extensively across the world, making a point of meeting other LGBT gay couples raising children.
 Georges' profession and personal experience give him a unique advantage in understanding the medical, psychological, ethical and financial challenges of the IP/couple –egg donor – Gestational surrogate triad.

 Sherman is a technology manager in the Research & Development organization of Procter & Gamble, based in Cincinnati, OH.
 Sherman received his Bachelor’s and Master’s Degree in Chemical Engineering and Colloids, Polymers and Surfaces from Carnegie Mellon University.
 Sherman leads of group of scientists and engineers to create new and improved consumer products; he has worked across a variety of brands in his career including Pampers, Vicks, PuR, Swiffer, Magic Erasers, Bounce and Downy.
 Sherman also leads the design of corporate training programs to accelerate the growth and development of New Hires upon entering the company.
-Sherman and his husband Andrew have a son via surrogacy, born in 2013.
+Sherman and his husband Andrew have two sons via surrogacy, born in 2013 and 2017.

 Michael Wetson, board member / treasurer